handiko/Trading-Strategy-Development-Example/README.md

 ```

 ### Sell Signal - Code Snippet
-The sell signal is exactly as described above as well.
-It seeks the required candle sequence pattern, finds yesterday's low, calculates the entry, TP, and SL price, and then sets the expiration period.
+The sell signal functions in the same manner.
+It identifies the required candle sequence pattern, determines yesterday's low, calculates the entry, Take-Profit (TP), and Stop-Loss (SL) prices, and sets the order's expiration period.
 ```mql5
 //+------------------------------------------------------------------+
 //|                                                                  |